 Some denominations have their own versions of the Doctrine and Covenants, and some have additional wittiness, such as the Church of Jesus Christ of Latter-day Saints’ (CJCLdS) “Pearl of Great Price,” and the Church of Jesus Christ of Latter Day Saint’s “Book of the Law of the Lord.”
 Other works, such as the revelations through other prophets, the Holy Scriptures (IV/JST, Joseph Smith Jr.’s unfinished translation of the Bible), and works left out of the Bible; the Pseudepigrapha, Apocrypha and other Sacred Writings, may be used depending on the denomination.
 These should not be considered doctrinal or binding on the Latter Day Saint movement or Mormonism as a whole.
 New scriptures must be sustained as such first by the body of each denomination within each branch of the Church of Jesus Christ here on the earth.

 For the Fellowship

+The Church of Jesus Christ in Christian Fellowship has an open canon.
+This means that while the Bible and the Book of Mormon are the official canonized books of scripture, they are not exclusive.
 On April 6, 2019 the General Assembly of the Church of Jesus Christ in Christian Fellowship voted and sustained the current books officially canon for the Church of Jesus Christ in Christian Fellowship.
-These are:

 - The Holy Bible, including the Old and New Testaments, and the Apocrypha